Watch Now: Video critical of Gov. Stitt's handling of COVID-19 making the rounds

 OKLAHOMA CITY — A video making the rounds on social media takes aim at Gov. Kevin Stitt’s handling of the COVID-19 outbreak.

-The recently formed political action committee, The Oklahoma Project, is responsible for the video and says more are to come.
+A recently formed political action committee called The Oklahoma Project is responsible for the video and says more are to come.

 The Oklahoma Project “is simply a group of Oklahomans who have lost patience with the lack of public health measures in Oklahoma, primarily because of the governor’s inaction,” said Danielle Ezell, who is chairwoman of the PAC, founder of Heartland Consulting and a former Democratic candidate for state Senate.